fiskaltrust/interface-doc/doc/general/operation-modes/operation-modes.md

 #### SCU

 The SCU (Signature Creation Unit) serves to encapsulate the communication with a signature creation device.
 The respective signature creation device can be accessed via different channels: directly, locally, or via network.
-This service is provided only on selected markets.
-For details, please refer to country specific appendix.
+This service is provided in following markets:

+Austria

+Germany

 #### Helipad Helper